Manawai – Endless summer from Andro Kajzer on Vimeo.

 Likewise, the British explorer Captain James Cook described what a buzz a Tahitian got catching waves with his outrigger canoe.
 “I could not help concluding that this man felt the most supreme pleasure while he was driven on so fast and so smoothly by the sea,” Captain Cook wrote.
 You wonder whether Cook was tempted to have a go himself – he too would have looked splendid carving waves in his white wig.

-Anyway, surfing spread along the Californian coast, gaining irresistible momentum.
+The history of surfing was forever changed as the sport spread along the Californian coast, gaining irresistible momentum.
 In 1915, Olympic swimming champion, Duke Kahanamoku, who was every bit as amazing as his name suggested, pushed the boundaries further, introducing surfing to Australia.